rozek/node-red-contrib-reusable-flows/README.md

 The desire for such a package arose from the need to be able to reuse existing flows without having to copy them and without having to spend a separate editor tab for each such flow.

-The current goal is to have an alternative to "function" nodes which is backed by flows rather than JavaScript - although the "wiring compatibility" would allow to replace "reusable flow" nodes by (probably more efficient) "function" nodes should that become necessary.
+The current goal is to have an alternative to "function" nodes which is backed by flows rather than JavaScript - although the "wiring compatibility" would allow to replace "reusable flow" nodes by (probably more efficient) "function" nodes should performance become relevant.

 Three types of nodes are involved: